 The human subjects appear to show much trust when it comes to goal revelation.
 While dependent players revealed on asking at a higher rate than dependent players, both classes of players revealed more often than not, when they were asked to do so.
 Interestingly, in games where goals were known to at least one of the players, independent players actually lost some utility to help the dependent players gain much more utility, raising the social benefit in the process.
-Therefore, the aforementioned trust may have been justified after all.
+Therefore, the aforementioned trust may have been justified, after all, by these appearances of altruistic behaviour.

 However, independent players gained significant utility in IBN games that did not feature goal revelation.
-One possible explanation for this is that, because the dependent players may have volunteered to offer most of or their entire surpluses in each proposal, there was no need on the part of the independent players to ask for goals in those cases.
-Even though such a situation would be bad for the dependent player, it would be very beneficial for the independent player, almost regardless as to which party know the other's goal.
+One possible explanation for this is that, because the dependent players may have volunteered to offer most of or their entire surpluses in each proposal, there would be less of a likelihood that the independent players would solicit goal locations in those cases.
+Should the independent player still refuse such a generous offer, the dependent player would try to move on to an alternative path, or quit the negotiation if none are available.
+Even though such a situation would be relatively less gainful for the dependent player, it would be much more beneficial for the independent player, almost regardless as to which party knows the other's goal.